kale-shivani/eb2_Code-Pioneer-to-find-sum-of-digits-of-the-entered-number/storyboard/README.md

 To find the sum of digits student will Get the number,Declare a variable to store the sum and set it to 0 .Repeat the next two steps till the number is not 0 using while loop.Get the rightmost digit of the number with help of remainder ‘%’ operator by dividing it with 10 and add it to sum.Divide the number by 10 with help of ‘/’ operator.Print or return the sum.

 ### 2. Story:

-C is an imperative procedural language.
-It was designed to be compiled to provide low-level access to memory and language constructs that map efficiently to machine instructions, all with minimal runtime support.
-Despite its low-level capabilities, the language was designed to encourage cross-platform programming.
-A standards-compliant C program written with portability in mind can be compiled for a wide variety of computer platforms and operating systems with few changes to its source code.
 The Experiment is based on loops.
 Loops are used when a block of code needs to be executed several number of times.
 In general, statements are executed sequentially: The first statement in a function is executed first, followed by the second, and so on.Loop control statements change execution from its normal sequence.
 When execution leaves a scope, all automatic objects that were created in that scope are destroyed.Programming languages provide various control structures that allow for more complicated execution paths.

 #### 2.1 Set the Visual Stage Description: